saurabharora90/saurabharora90.github.io/_posts/2020-02-26-cleaner-pull-request.md

 The Kotlin Coding Conventions doesn't mention anything about imports; the IDE does not support import ordering, so our editor config files instructed ktlint to disable those rules.

-We finally had a zero-overhead setup for ktlint.
-Use the default IDE setting, clone the repo and you are on your way.
+We finally had a zero-overhead setup for ktlint for our project.
+No need to modify the IDE settings, just clone the project repo and you are on your way.

 To validate the setup, we first formatted our entire codebase by using the IDE defaults.
 To format your entire codebase, open your project in Android Studio, right-click on the root folder and select "Reformat Code".
 This time make sure the File mask is set to Kotlin files.
 Once the IDE is done formatting, you can run ktlint on your codebase to verify if there are any unresolved issues (hopefully there should be none or a few that the IDE couldn't auto format).